Taiwan president set for historic meeting with US House Speaker in California

 However, the United States, which is bound by law to provide Taiwan with the means to defend itself, has stepped up interactions with Taipei in recent years as Beijing's pressure on the island has increased.

-"President Tsai herself has made this transit about six times before and again there should be no reason to for China to overreact" she said, adding there had been no change to the U.S. "One-China" policy that recognizes Beijing diplomatically not Taipei.
+"President Tsai herself has made this transit about six times before and again there should be no reason for China to overreact," she said, adding there had been no change to the U.S. "One-China" policy that recognizes Beijing diplomatically not Taipei.

-Since Pelosi's visit, U.S.-China relations have deteriorated to what some say is their worst level since 1979.
+Since Pelosi's visit, U.S.-Chinese relations have deteriorated to what some say is their worst level since 1979.

 EXPLAINER-Why is China so angry about Taiwan president meeting US Speaker McCarthy?